antonmihaylov/php-laravel-docker-starter/README.md

   `docker-compose build`  or `./d build)`
 - To test it you can:
     - add an simple index.html file in src/public/.
-    (If you're having problems with permissions inside the src folder do:
+    (If you're having problems refer to the Troubleshooting section) OR
- `sudo chmod -R o+rw ./src`)
-        OR
     - create a laravel app with `./d new laravel`